wp-plugins/ats2go-jobs/README.txt

 == Frequently Asked Questions ==

-Can I use the ATS2go Jobs plugin if I don’t have an ATS2go account?
+Can I use the ATS2go Jobs plugin if I don't have an ATS2go account?
 Nope, you need to be signed up to ATS2go to use the ATS2go Jobs plugin.
-You’ll manage all your vacancies, candidates and reporting data from your ATS2go account as it’s important to ensure your candidate data remains secure and private.
+You'll manage all your vacancies, candidates and reporting data from your ATS2go account as it's important to ensure your candidate data remains secure and private.
-Luckily, it’s simple to get set-up!
-Simply visit www.ats2go.com, email info@ats2go.com or call 0844 324 5027 and press Option 1 and we’ll get you set up in no time.
+Luckily, it's simple to get set-up!
+Simply visit www.ats2go.com, email info@ats2go.com or call 0844 324 5027 and press Option 1 and we'll get you set up in no time.
-Who should I talk to if there’s a problem with my ATS2go Jobs plugin?
+Who should I talk to if there's a problem with my ATS2go Jobs plugin?
-We have put together a comprehensive list of FAQs in the ‘Help’ section of the ATS2go Jobs plugin, so you should be able to find everything you’re looking for there.
-However, if you do still need to speak to someone, please email support@ats2go.com and we’ll help you as quickly as possible.
+We have put together a comprehensive list of FAQs in the 'Help' section of the ATS2go Jobs plugin, so you should be able to find everything you're looking for there.
+However, if you do still need to speak to someone, please email support@ats2go.com and we'll help you as quickly as possible.